top of page

 “Guru Ram Jam, what is the purpose of life?”

-More waiting followed.
+More waiting.
 Lights fluttered.
 Scents rose.
 Lou froze, his breathing stilled.
 Everyone was motionless.
 The loudest sound was that of the flickering candles.

 Who's Billy Shears?